HollyESmith/Amazon_Vine_Analysis/README.md

 ## Summary

 No bias was detected between Vine (paid) and unpaid reviewers in this dataset.
-In fact, paid reviewers awarded fewer 5-star evaluations (approximately 42%) compared to unpaid reviewers (approximately 47%).
+In fact, paid reviewers awarded fewer 5-star ratings (approximately 42%) compared to unpaid reviewers (approximately 47%).

-Additional statistical analyses such as mean, median, and standard distribution may provide further insight.
+Additional statistical analyses such as mean, median, mode and standard distribution may provide further insight.
+In addition, the "Kitchen" category encompasses *all* kitchen products - from cleansers to small appliances and beyond.
+It may be useful to filter by product or price category to determine whether there is more bias with, for example, a Kitchenaid Mixer than Clorox bleach products.